 All this work will be particularly valuable when the next big storm rolls through and the upgrades kick into action.
 It is estimated that these improvements could avoid up to 700,000 customer outages per year.
-ComEd also recognized that it takes trained high voltage linemen to do the work.
+ComEd also recognized that it takes trained high voltage linemen to do all this work.
 With many of the utilities across the country modernizing their grids, linemen are in high demand.
-To encourage local hiring by contractors and increase the ComEd work force, ComEd built a state-of-the-art training facility in Rockford this year that can train over 500 linemen a year and in 2015 added a similar facility in Chicago.
+To encourage local hiring by contractors and increase the ComEd work force, ComEd built a state-of-the-art training facility in Rockford, Illinois in 2012 that can train over 500 linemen a year and in 2015 added a similar facility in Chicago.
 Primera provided design services for both projects.

 In late 2016, the Illinois Legislature passed the Future Energy Jobs Act, which builds upon the successes of the EIMA Smart Grid Bill and provides additional benefits for Illinois utility customers.
 Here are some of the upgrades we can expect in the near future from the Future Energy Jobs Act:

 - Renewable energy development will be expanded.
 With it, solar energy will be jumpstarted, bringing more clean energy and development of clean energy jobs to Illinois.

 - Design of an energy storage roadmap to prepare for the integration of existing distribution infrastructure with new storage technology in order to harness renewable energy.

 - Increase Energy Efficiency benefits for consumers, which will further reduce the cost of electricity.